PetarSpassov/Quinngard/README.md

   - Lords, Domain Lords, and War Lords are now excluded from all Military-related conquest bonuses (+atk, +def, -cost)

 ## __Bifrost__
+- Carved Stone and Offering Well are now starter buildings.
+They have been removed from the reward pool.
 - Number of secondary objectives increased from (2,2,3,3) to (3,4,4,4) (for 1/2/3/4 players respectively)
   - Niflheim number of islands increased to match
 - Secondary objectives (Pillar, Beacon, Wyvern) now offer 2 choices each, one is picked for the whole team via percentage team vote.